Kibalchish47/modelling-laminar-flow-python/README.md

 #### Set boundary conditions for pressure
 See FlowPy.py (lines 71 to 80).
 #### Determine the time-step
-Before we write the finite difference functions, we need to determine a time-step to advance the simulation by.
+Before we write the finite difference functions, we need to determine a time step to advance the simulation by.
 To ensure the convergence of finite difference methods, an upper bound on the time-step is provided by the Courant–Friedrichs–Lewy (CFL) criterion which is set as the time-step for the simulation using the SetTimeStep function.
-Adhering to the CFL criterion ensures that information propagated in a time-step is not farther than the distance between two mesh elements.
+Adhering to the CFL criterion ensures that information propagated in a time step is not farther than the distance between two mesh elements.
 See FlowPy.py (lines 153 to 168).
 #### Finite difference scheme
-Having determined the time-step, we are now ready to implement the finite difference scheme.
+Having determined the time step, we are now ready to implement the finite difference scheme.
 To solve the equation of continuity and the Navier-Stokes equations simultaneously, we use a predictor-corrector scheme involving the following steps (for more information refer to this guide): https://www.montana.edu/mowkes/research/source-codes/GuideToCFD_2020_02_28_v2.pdf

 - Calculate starred velocities (u* and v*) from initial velocities without the effect of pressure.
 $$